Skip to main content

 What is an AI risk register?

 An AI risk register is a structured record of every AI system an organization deploys or relies upon, together with the risk assessment, control implementation status, and compliance documentation for each system.
 It serves as the foundation of an AI governance program — giving organizations, regulators, and boards a single source of truth for AI risk posture.
-The Texas Responsible AI Governance Act (TRAIGA), EU AI Act, and NIST AI Risk Management Framework all require or strongly recommend maintaining a formal AI risk register.
+The EU AI Act requires risk management and documentation for high-risk systems, the NIST AI Risk Management Framework (voluntary) recommends it, and while the Texas Responsible AI Governance Act (TRAIGA) does not mandate a risk register, maintaining one is a strong best practice for demonstrating good-faith compliance.

 What fields should an AI risk register include?

-A regulator-ready AI risk register should include: the AI system name and description, vendor and model information, use-case and deployment context, affected populations, data inputs and sources, a risk score and risk tier, control implementation status, human oversight mechanisms, disclosure status, incident history, executive certification, and last review date.
-TRAIGA's platform captures all of these fields in a structured, auditable format.
+A regulator-ready AI risk register should include: the AI system name and description, vendor and model information, use-case and deployment context, affected populations, data inputs and sources, a risk score and risk level, control implementation status, human oversight mechanisms, disclosure status, incident history, executive certification, and last review date.
+Risk Meridian captures all of these fields in a structured, auditable format.

 Is a spreadsheet sufficient for an AI risk register?